DahianaMC/School_District_Analysis/README.md

 - How does replacing the ninth-grade scores affect the following?
     - Math and Reading Scores by Grade:
         - The math are reading scores changed on the data, were the ones for Thomas High School for 9th graders.
 The math and reading scores are only NaN values now.
-The summary tables below show the actual (challenge) values for Thomas HS, 9th graders, only NaN values:
+The summary tables show the actual (challenge) values for Thomas HS, 9th graders are only NaN values:
     ![Math Scores for 9th graders](https://github.com/DahianaMC/School_District_Analysis/blob/master/School_District_Analysis_Summary_Tables/Math%20Scores%20for%209th%20graders.png)
     ![Reading Scores for 9th graders](https://github.com/DahianaMC/School_District_Analysis/blob/master/School_District_Analysis_Summary_Tables/Reading%20Scores%20for%209th%20graders.png)

     - Scores by School Spending:
+        - Looking the School Summary table, the spending range for Thomas High School was $630-644.
+The spending summary table shows the %Passing for math and reading and %Overall passing are decreasing, confirming a good number of values for math and reading for Thomas HS for 9th graders for the original data were higher than 70%.
     ![Spending Summary Table](https://github.com/DahianaMC/School_District_Analysis/blob/master/School_District_Analysis_Summary_Tables/Spending%20Summary%20Table.png)

     - Scores by School Size:
+        - Looking the School Summary table, the school size for Thomas HS was Medium (1000-2000).
+The size summary table shows the %Passing for math and reading and %Overall passing are decreasing.
     ![Size Summary Table](https://github.com/DahianaMC/School_District_Analysis/blob/master/School_District_Analysis_Summary_Tables/Size%20Summary%20Table.png)

     - Scores by School Type:
+        - Since the Thomas HS was a Charter school type, the %Passing for math and reading and %Overall passing are decreasing for Charter school type on Type Summary table.
     ![Type Summary Table](https://github.com/DahianaMC/School_District_Analysis/blob/master/School_District_Analysis_Summary_Tables/Type%20Summary%20Table.png)